annebrown/dotfiles/README.md

 Pulls in scripts for starting required services and apps.

+> [!NOTE]
-This repo contains public config stuff.
+> This repo contains public config stuff.
 Private config stuff is sourced from separate repos.

 ## Usage